data-steve/data-steve.github.io/_posts/2016-10-14-glob-temp-data-pt1.md

     plots <- file.path(getwd(),"plots/had_plots/")

-Since the data is one big numerical matrix, plotting in base R using `image` seemed he fastest and most similar to other graphs you see on the government websites.
+Since the data is one big numerical matrix, plotting in base R using `image` seemed the fastest and most similar to other graphs you see on the government websites.
 I've included a horizonal dashed line to keep the equator evident.

     # plot every other Dec snapshots
     lapply(dat_mat, function(x){